nisarkhokhar07/Validating_Email/README.md

 Install the Postgres version 15 for the proper functioning of the code.
 After your database gets live the execution of the code will run smoothly.

-Install the python version 11 in your device.
+Install the python version 3.6 or above in your device.
 After installing and setting up python, use _pip_ command to install the python package _py3-validate-email_.

 ```bash
 pip install py3-validate-email==1.0.4